Skip to main content

 • cluster_backend_node_ips

-• Make sure analytics fqdn <analytics_hostname>.<analytics_domain> is reachable on <analytics_port>
+• Make sure the analytics FQDN <analytics_hostname>.<analytics_domain> is reachable on <analytics_port>.

 Service Issues